NEW powers were introduced on Oct 2014 which allow councils and the police to tackle nuisance dogs and irresponsible owners.

 From now on, owners face fines of up to £2,500 if they fail to take steps preventing dog attacks, and authorities in England and Wales have been given the power to order owners to muzzle their dogs, keep them on leads, neuter or microchip them, or take them to training.

-The move follows changes made earlier this year to the Dangerous Dogs Act enabling prosecution for a dog attack on private property.
+The move follows changes made to the Dangerous Dogs Act enabling prosecution for a dog attack on private property.

-Below is a breakdown of the New Dangerous Dogs Act introduced in August 2014
+Below is a breakdown of the most up to date Dangerous Dogs Act introduced in August 2014

 You are breaking the law if you let a dog be dangerously out of control ANYWHERE, for example